Tashkurgan Tajik Autonomous County: Demographics

-As of 2018, Taxkorgan County had a population of 40,999, up slightly from the 40,381 reported in 2015, and the 37,843 counted in the 2010 Chinese Census.
+As of 2018, Tashkurgan County had a population of 40,999, up slightly from the 40,381 reported in 2015, and the 37,843 counted in the 2010 Chinese census.

 Ethnic composition

-Mountain Tajiks make up a supermajority of the county's population, with recent figures indicating they make up somewhere from 80.9% of the population, to 82.24%.
+Tajiks make up a overwhelming majority of the county's population, with recent figures indicating they make up somewhere from 80.9% of the population, to 82.24%.
 Other prominent ethnic groups include the Han Chinese, the Kyrgyz, and Uyghurs.

-In 1999, 6.28% of the population of Taxkorgan (Tashiku'ergan) County was Han Chinese and 5.08% of the population was Uyghur.
+In 1999, 6.28% of the population of Tashkurgan County was Han Chinese and 5.08% of the population was Uyghur.

-In 1995, the total population of Taxkorgan was 27,800, among them 84% Tajiks of Xinjiang, who speak the Sarikoli language, 4% Han and 12% other nationalities.
+In 1995, the total population of Tashkurgan was 27,800, among them 84% Tajiks of Xinjiang, who speak the Sarikoli language, 4% Han and 12% other nationalities.

 Economy

 Animal husbandry is the primary economic mode with agriculture.
 The well-known Dunbashi fat-tailed sheep (敦巴什大尾羊) are raised in the county as well as domestic yaks.
 Agricultural products include highland barley, wheat, and others.
-Mineral resources include iron, sulfur, and asbestos.
+Mineral resources include iron, sulfur, asbestos, black jasper, and jade.
 In 2011, the county was considered relatively poor.
 90% of the residents were engaged in animal husbandry.

-The annual per capita disposable income 2018 totaled ¥29,053 for the county's urban residents, and ¥7,630 for the county's rural residents.
-These figures increased 6.7% and 10.2%, respectively, from 2017.
+The annual per capita disposable income in 2023 totaled ¥35,356 for the county's urban residents, and ¥11,998 for the county's rural residents.
+These figures increased 3.1% and 8.1%, respectively, from 2022.
+The unemployment rate in the county's urban area totaled less than 3%.

 In 2019, the county government reported that the county has 17 impoverished villages, and 893 households with 3682 people in poverty.

+The county has a sizable tourism industry, and received about 1.36 million tourists in 2023.

+Tashkurgan County hosts two international land ports: the Khunjerab Land Port at Khunjerab Pass, and the Karasu Land Port at Kulma Pass.

 Transportation

-The county is served by Karakoram Highway, which runs through Taxkorgan Town.
+The county is served by Karakoram Highway, which runs through Tashkurgan.
 As of September 2016, China has begun building an elevated road which is expected to be completed in a few years.
-Taxkorgan Airport is now under construction and will be in service in 2022.
+Tashkurgan Khunjerab Airport, which was opened in December 2022, is located in the county.